Iron Creek Falls

 columbia River Gorge National Scenic Area

-The Gorge is the northwest’s unofficial waterfall capital, teeming with stunning waterfalls of all shapes and sizes.
+The Gorge is the Northwest’s unofficial waterfall capital, teeming with stunning waterfalls of all shapes and sizes.
 Most of the best waterfalls are on the Oregon side of the Gorge, profiled in this guide.
 However, there are three notable cascades on the northern side that are worth a detour.
-The first, Duncan Creek Falls, is a series of falls flowing through a lush forest by the unlogged banks of the Duncan Creek.
-The water splits into two and later converges various times forming numerous unique compositions.
-The second, Rodney Falls, an 80-foot giant, is a little over a mile from the Hamilton Mountain trailhead and best experienced in the wet months during winter and spring.
+The first, Duncan Creek Falls, is a series of falls flowing through a lush forest by the unlogged banks of Duncan Creek.
+The water splits into two and later converges various times, forming numerous unique compositions.
+The second, Rodney Falls, an 80-foot giant, is a little over a mile from the Hamilton Mountain trailhead and is best experienced in the wet months during winter and spring.
 Later in the year, its flow volume is less impressive.
-The last, Dog Creek Falls, is right off Highway 14 and a nice detour to stretch the legs and perhaps get the feet wet in the waterfall’s gentle flow.
+The last, Dog Creek Falls, is right off Highway 14 and is a nice detour to stretch the legs and perhaps get the feet wet in the waterfall’s gentle flow.

 Duncan Creek Falls